StephenTanksley/Front-End-1/README.md

 #

 ## Pitch
 _Ride For Life_ serves mothers in Uganda to improve maternal and child survival.
 One of the biggest obstacles women face while pregnant is getting to a health facility to safely deliver.
 Most people do not own a car or a motorcycle, and a majority live greater than 5 km from a health center (an hour by foot). _Ride For Life_ provides a solution by quickly dispatching motorcycle ambulances to women in need of urgent medical care.
-By quickly addressing transportation to qualified medical care, _Ride For Life_ hopes to address issues of mortality and pregnancy complications.
+By quickly providing transportation to qualified medical care, _Ride For Life_ hopes to address issues of mortality and pregnancy complications in Uganda.

 #